 Sources of Uncertainty

 The Impact Evaluation Plan should include a section on various sources of uncertainty, and a discussion of the implications for the EM&V of each program, and the Portfolio, as a whole.
-The trade-offs between cost and uncertainty should be discussed and general principles that the evaluator is using to ensure value-maximization for the client.
+The trade-offs between cost and uncertainty should be discussed and general principles that the evaluator should use to ensure value-maximization for the client.

 Baselines

+The Impact Evaluation Plan should define and describe the baseline.
 A major impact evaluation decision is defining the baseline.
 The baseline defines the conditions, including energy consumption and related emissions, that would have occurred without the subject program.
 Baseline definitions consist of site-specific issues and broader, policy-oriented considerations.
 Baseline approaches and definitions are generally defined in the Program Evaluation Plan.

 M&V Approaches (directly from NAPEE Guide, reference)

-M&V approach(es) used to determine gross impact savings of the subject programs should be define as one or more of the following approaches:
+M&V approach(es) used to determine gross impact savings of the subject programs should use one or more of the following approaches:

 Measurement and verification (M&V).
-A representative sample of projects in the program is selected and the savings from those selected projects are determined and applied to the entire population of projects, i.e. the program.
-The individual project savings are determined using one or more of the four M&V options defined in the IPMVP.
-This is the most common approach used for programs involving non-residential facilities, retrofit, or new construction, in which a wide variety of factors determine savings and when individual facility savings values are desired.
+A representative sample of projects in the program is selected and the savings from those selected projects are determined and applied to the entire population of projects, i.e., the program.
+The individual project savings are determined using one or more of the four M&V options defined in the IPMVP, as noted in REQ.019.3.6 Site Specific M&V Plan and Appendix B. This is the most common approach used for programs involving non-residential facilities, retrofit, or new construction, in which a wide variety of factors determine savings and when individual facility savings values are desired.

 Deemed savings.
 Savings are based on stipulated values, which come from historical savings values of typical projects.
 As with the M&V approach, the savings determined for a sample of projects are applied to all the projects in the program.
 However, with the use of deemed savings there are no or very limited measurement activities and only the installation and operation of measures is verified.
 This approach is only valid for projects with fixed operating conditions and well-known, documented stipulation values (e.g., energy-efficient appliances such as washing machines, computer equipment and refrigerators, lighting retrofit projects with well understood operating hours).
 This approach involves multiplying the number of installed measures by the estimated (or deemed) savings per measure.
 Deemed savings values are only valid when they are derived from documented and validated sources, such as historical evaluations, and only apply to the most common efficiency measures.
 Deemed savings are the per- unit energy savings values that can be claimed from installing specific measures under specific operating situations.
 Examples include agreed-upon savings per fixture for lighting retrofits in office buildings, with specific values for lights in private offices, common areas, hallways, etc.